Sheree Whitfield Opens Up About Past Issues With Bob: Are They Together Now?

 — theGrio.com (@theGrio) January 19, 2017

 Whitfield has revealed that she isn’t really sure about them getting back together.
-She wants to give it time, so she can think through everything she has gone through with him and give herself time to see if this is indeed the right thing for her.
+She wants to give it time so she can think through everything she has gone through with him and give herself time to see if this is indeed the right thing for her.
 So far, Sheree enjoys the attention without a commitment.

 What do you think of Sheree Whitfield’s comments about her relationship with Bob?
-Do you think she should give him a second chance, even though he has cheated in the past?
+Do you think she should give him a second chance even though he has cheated in the past?
 Do you think he could betray her again if he won her back, especially since he has invested so much time and effort into winning her back?

 [Featured Image by Rick Diamond/Getty Images]